 - The claim is processed as per the rules and terms selected by your employer.

-- You can continue to submit claims for eligible medical expenses until your account’s balance is zero.
+- You can continue to submit claims for qualified medical expenses until your account's balance is zero.

 Despite the word "account" in its name, an HSA functions similarly to a traditional dental and health plan.
 However, its scope of coverage is much broader than that of traditional plans, giving plan members more flexibility.